hashicorp/terraform-provider-azurerm/website/docs/r/data_protection_backup_policy_postgresql.html.markdown

 * `vault_name` - (Required) The name of the Backup Vault where the Backup Policy PostgreSQL should exist.
 Changing this forces a new Backup Policy PostgreSQL to be created.

-* `backup_rule` - (Required) A `backup_rule` block as defined below.
+* `backup_repeating_time_intervals` - (Required) Specifies a list of repeating time interval.
+It supports weekly back.
+It should follow `ISO 8601` repeating time interval.
 Changing this forces a new Backup Policy PostgreSQL to be created.

 * `default_retention_duration` - (Required) The duration of default retention rule.
 It should follow `ISO 8601` duration format.
 Changing this forces a new Backup Policy PostgreSQL to be created.

 ---

 * `retention_rule` - (Optional) One or more `retention_rule` blocks as defined below.
-Changing this forces a new Backup Policy PostgreSQL to be created.

----

-A `backup_rule` block supports the following:

-* `repeating_time_intervals` - (Required) Specifies a list of repeating time interval.
-It supports weekly back.
-It should follow `ISO 8601` repeating time interval.
 Changing this forces a new Backup Policy PostgreSQL to be created.

 ---